-Or cold and rainy days when there is a big temperature difference between the inside and outside of your car the inside of the windshield tends to get foggy from vapor.
+Or cold and rainy days when there is a significant temperature difference between the inside and outside of your car, the inside of the windshield tends to get foggy from vapor.

 What is the best way to clean the water vapor as fast as possible?

 The worst thing you can do is to try to wipe it off with your hand or even a cloth.
-This will leave streaks causing headlights of oncoming traffic to distort with a blinding effect.
+This will leave streaks, causing the headlights of oncoming traffic to distort with a blinding effect.

-The second worst thing is to turn on your car heater, this will make it worse.
+The second worst thing is to turn on your car heater; this will make it worse.
 Think about it.
-The reason for the vapor in the first place is because it is warmer inside the car than outside.
+The reason for the vapor in the first place is that it is warmer inside the car than outside.
 Turning on the heater will have a compounding effect and make it worse.

 So what is the best way to do this?

-This answer is counterintuitive, taking into account that it is possible already cold inside the car, but here it comes…Turn on your car aircon on the windshield fan setting and the vapor will be gone in a minute or two.
+This answer is counterintuitive, considering it is possibly already cold inside the car, but here it comes…Turn on your car aircon on the windshield fan setting and the vapor will disappear in a minute or two.
 That’s it!
 No streaks and no smudges.

 Keeping your car’s windshield clean is essential for both safety and aesthetics.
 There are a few different ways to clean it, but the easiest way is to make your own window cleaner using rubbing alcohol and water.